Photo: Louise Campbell

 - Reduce the file sizes of your images.
 You can use a free image resizer website to re-save your images at a width of 900 pixels.
 Then resubmit the form with the smaller images.

-- Another option is to submit your form with less images then go back to edit your profile adding in new images one at a time.
+- Plan to submit your form with one image at a time.

 The artist profile is set up to display videos either from YouTube or from Vimeo.
 To get the url for your video